chelseyachubb/100daysofcode/README.md

 }
 ```

 That's pretty basic code.
 But we can also add parameters.
 Parameters allow the function to accept input, and act like variables within a function.
+This allows you to call a function over and over with different inputs.
 I'm a visual learner, so mapping things out like this helps:

 ![Parameters](https://cdn.zappy.app/463810aea70a426ab8294016d7eee43e.png)